Dickie Arbiter

-Dickie Arbiter LVO (born September 1940) is a British journalist, television and radio commentator on the British royal family and an international public speaker.
+Richard Winston ArbiterDebrett's Peerage and Baronetage, 1995, ed.
+Charles Kidd, p.
+95 LVO (born September 1940) is a British journalist, television and radio commentator on the British royal family and an international public speaker.
 He was a press spokesman for Queen Elizabeth II from 1988 until 2000; in the 1996 Birthday Honours, he was appointed Lieutenant of the Royal Victorian Order (LVO).

 Biography

-Arbiter was born during an air raid on London, to German Jewish refugee parents.
+Arbiter was born to German Jewish refugee parents during a World War II air raid on London.
 After college in London, he was an actor and stage manager in South Africa and the Federation of Rhodesia and Nyasaland, where he became a television and radio news reporter.
-His most famous Rhodesia Television on-air slip up occurred when he started a radio broadcast with, "I am an oil tanker, Dickie Arbiter is on fire in the Gulf."
+His most famous on-air slip up occurred when he started a radio broadcast with, "I am an oil tanker, Dickie Arbiter is on fire in the Gulf."
 This would then go on to be immortalised by Fi Glover as the title of her book I am an Oil Tanker: Travels with My Radio.